The Invisible War

 Education Deployment

-Media Company in a Box and The Bridge to Media Empowerment are being used to train the first layers of sovereign media capacity.
+Media Company in a Box and The Bridge to Media Empowerment training the first layers of sovereign media capacity.

 Phase II · Ongoing